MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/migration-tool.md

 ### Extensions

 It is highly recommended that you test the impact of any extension in a sandbox environment before having it installed in your production [!INCLUDE[prodshort](../developer/includes/prodshort.md)] tenant to help avoid any data failures or untended consequences.

-## System requirements

-To connect to the cloud through [!INCLUDE[prodshort](../developer/includes/prodshort.md)], the on-premises solution must use SQL Server 2016 or a later version, and the database must have compatibility level 130 or higher.
-The on-premises solution must also be one of the supported versions.
-For more information, see [Which products and versions are supported for connecting to the intelligent cloud?](/dynamics365/business-central/dev-itpro/administration/faq-intelligent-cloud#which-products-and-versions-are-supported-for-connecting-to-the-intelligent-cloud) in the FAQ.

 ## See Also